onedata/onedata-documentation/docs/user-guide/interfaces/oneclient.md

 [toc][1]

-The [Oneclient][] application allows mounting your Onedata Spaces in a Linux filesystem, so that the data can be accessed as if it resided in the local filesystem.
-Oneclient is based on the [Fuse][] (Filesystem in Userspace) library and proves useful in many
+The **Oneclient** application allows mounting your Onedata Spaces in a Linux filesystem, so that the data can be accessed as if it resided in the local filesystem.
+Oneclient is based on the [Fuse][] (Filesystem in Userspace) library and proves useful in many scenarios, for example:
-scenarios:

 * convenient access using a personal laptop from any place with Internet connection,
 * high-performance access in computing environments — the filesystem can be mounted on